-- Such projects may be subject to a higher risk of reduction in scope or termination than other contracts due to political and economic factors such as changes in government, pending elections or the reduction in, or absence of, adequate funding: - Terms and conditions of government contracts tend to be more onerous than other contracts and may include, among other things, extensive rights of audit, more punitive service level penalties and other restrictive covenants.
+- Such projects may be subject to a higher risk of reduction in scope or termination than other contracts due to political and economic factors such as changes in government, pending elections or the reduction in, or absence of, adequate funding; - Terms and conditions of government contracts tend to be more onerous than other contracts and may include, among other things, extensive rights of audit, more punitive service level penalties and other restrictive covenants.
 Also, the terms of such contracts are often subject to change due to political and economic factors; - Government contracts are often subject to more extensive scrutiny and publicity than other contracts.
-Any negative publicity related to such contracts, regardless of the accuracy of such publicity, may adversely affect our business or reputation.
+Any negative publicity related to such contracts, regardless of the accuracy of such publicity, may adversely affect our business or reputation; and - Participation in government contracts could subject us to stricter regulatory requirements, which may increase our cost of compliance.